haandol/cognito-kakao-example/README.md

 ## Setup Web

-> config values are displayed on the console after cdk deployment.
+> below amplifyconfig values will be displayed in result of running `cdk deploy` command.

 1. Open [amplifyconfig.ts](./amplifyconfig.ts) and update the following values: